refenv/cijoe/docs/source/resources/configs/index.rst

 ``transport`` has special meaning.

-Keys are otherwise granted meaning by their use of :ref:`sec-resources-worklets`, tests, and regular Python modules.
+Keys are otherwise granted meaning by their use of :ref:`sec-resources-scripts`, tests, and regular Python modules.

 .. _sec-resources-configs-example: